arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 |        `I7`        |      `A6`/`PIN_A6`      |
 |        `I8`        |      `A7`/`PIN_A7`      |

-***When used as analog inputs, the working voltage range is from 0 to +10 VDC; when used as digital inputs, the working voltage range is from 0 to +24 VDC.***
+The voltage range for each analog or digital input is the following:
+* Analog input: 0 to +10 VDC
+* Digital input: 0 to +24 VDC

 The input terminals can be used through the built-in functions of the Arduino programming language.
 To use the input terminals as digital inputs: